 She is a young breastfeeding mama of one chunky-loving baby, so of course I have decided to make this a long-term partnership to get all of the #NBFmamas their pledge t-shirts.
 Once she clocked out and everyone headed home she took a moment to nurse her baby boy, then we loaded up her car and headed to her house, where I stayed for the weekend.

 If you love big green trees, lots of grass, vintage homes, and that old town feel then you will love Oklahoma City!
-However, I was told while I was there, “just wait five minutes and the weather’ll change!”
+However, I was told while I was there, “just wait five minutes and the weather will change!”
 It poured rain as we were planning to all meetup at a local family event, so we moved under a patio cover at a restaurant called Fassler Hall and had some delicious dinner.
-Afterwards, we headed home to enjoy some wine while we caught up on the details for the following day.
+Afterward, we headed home to enjoy some wine while we caught up on the details for the following day.

 Then next morning I was greeted by a local midwife and last-minute mentorship participant, Margarett Scott.
 After our talk at the shop the previous day it was obvious that she would benefit from my mentorship class about starting your own passion project and it would be great practice for me to teach as well.
 I am proud to say that we successfully launched her project, 1000 Births, which aims to bring awareness to trauma and shame in the birth community.

 That evening I got down to business with putting together all of Goodie Bags for our mini session mamas and even got some cute tiny bags for the group session mamas to make it easier to pre-package the yummy session snacks provided by Bessie’s Best Lactation Cookies.
 It took a few hours and plenty of wine, but the result was totally worth it!
-To my surprise, I received a late night video call from my 30 month old nursling from San Diego as I was getting ready for bed.
+To my surprise, I received a late-night video call from my 30-month-old nursling from San Diego as I was getting ready for bed.
 He wanted to show me his new motorcycle that his dad bought for him.
 I was sad as we hung up because he refused to blow me a kiss.
 I am sure that he was missing his mama milk and warm snuggles. 🙁

 The big day was finally here!
 I slept in, and it felt great.
 I needed all of the rest I could get before tackling a 4+ hour group session with a nice size group of local mamas and breastfeeding supporters.
 Before the session started, I was blessed with the opportunity to photograph a Prairie Band Potawatomi, mother of four, in front of a culturally appropriate mural for her mini session in traditional dress.
 Here is her story: